 We're looking at everything.

-We're I've issued this executive order saying, look at this, look at that, everything starts from scratch.
+I've issued this executive order saying, look at this, look at that.

 And I was saying, well, you know, these are the Bush policies.

-We just assumed uh, you know, we took over on January the twentieth, but it's just like basically uh a uh a new face on the same old, same old.
+We just assumed, you know, we took over on January the 20th, but it's just like basically a new face on the same old, same old.

-Uh you can't expect us to have looked at all these uh these policies.
+You can't expect us to have looked at all these policies.

-This is there's a slight contradiction there, you may have noticed.
+There's a slight contradiction there you may have noticed.

-And there's a there's also the ongoing lack of transparency, and Robert Gibbs is now claiming that that there was a whole bunch of this health care uh issue that was that was on C-span, but it wasn't the important parts that we w we want to see and need to know about.
+There's also the ongoing lack of transparency, and Robert Gibbs is now claiming that there was a whole bunch of this healthcare issue that was on C-SPAN, but it wasn't the important parts that we want to see and need to know about.

-Now that they're down to the nitty-gritty in the heart of it, they could really uh change all that if they put this on C SPAN, what's what what we've got coming now, but I'm sure they won't.
+Now that they're down to the nitty-gritty in the heart of it, they could really change all that if they put this on C-SPAN, what we've got coming now, but I'm sure they won't.

-We knew we you need to look at this stuff.
+No, no, we knew you need to look at this stuff.

 It's the corruption.

-But this stuff that the government is pulling, the federal government is putting, the federalization of American life is not gonna do anything for you on that front.
+But this stuff that the government is pulling, the federal government is putting, the federalization of American life is not going to do anything for you on that front.

-Right now we're rewarding failure at the federal level, and we're gonna get a lot more of it uh on health care, i in the automobile industry, in the property business, and everything else.
+Right now, we're rewarding failure at the federal level and we're going to get a lot more of it on healthcare, in the automobile industry, in the property business and everything else.

 Thanks for your call.